The Record of Decision is now available for viewing.

 The Point Mugu Sea Range is located adjacent to Los Angeles, Ventura, Santa Barbara, and San Luis Obispo counties along the Pacific Coast of Southern California and includes 36,000 square miles of controlled sea and airspace designated for testing and training activities.

-Naval Air Warfare Center Weapons Division Point Mugu meets its mission to conduct state-of-the-art weapons systems testing and evaluation and to maintain operational readiness by providing a safe, realistic, and instrumented testing environment.
+Naval Air Warfare Center Weapons Division Point Mugu meets its mission to conduct state-of-the-art weapons systems testing and evaluation, and maintains military operational readiness, by providing a safe, realistic, and instrumented sea range to support testing and training in a maritime environment.
 Vessels, aircraft, and weapons systems must be able to perform in realistic marine environments and operate as intended, thus improving system accuracy and personnel safety.

 The Navy is committed to being a good steward of the environment.
 At the same time, the Navy must test and train with new technologies to defend the United States and its interests.
 The offshore areas of Southern California are critical testing and training areas for the Navy.
 All systems and equipment must be tested prior to deployment and operational use.
 Simulators alone are not adequate substitutes for live testing and training in a real-world environment.
 To ensure accuracy and safety, systems are tested in varying marine environments.

 The Point Mugu Sea Range provides test and evaluation information to the U.S. Department of Defense (DoD) and supports weapons system development programs and DoD research.
 It is the DoD’s largest and most extensively instrumented over-water test range and offers realistic littoral (nearshore or shallow water) and open-ocean operating environments.
 The range is also equipped with airspace that can be temporarily expanded as needed through coordination with the Federal Aviation Administration.
 The airspace is critical to meeting a range of testing and training requirements.